Consulting with Canadians

-Why are we doing it?
+Why we did it?

 On November 22, 2017, the Government took a historic step toward realizing a human rights-based approach to housing when it launched Canada’s first ever National Housing Strategy.
-The Strategy is a 10-year, $40-billion plan that will strengthen the middle class, fuel our economy and give more Canadians a place to call home.
+The Strategy is a 10-year, $55+ billion plan that will strengthen the middle class, fuel our economy and give more Canadians a place to call home.

-- New Legislation that would require future federal governments to maintain a National Housing Strategy and report publicly on its progress in meeting key targets;
+- New Legislation that would require future federal governments to maintain a National Housing Strategy and report publicly on its progress in meeting key targets

-- a Federal Housing Advocate to address the systemic barriers that Canadians face in accessing an affordable place to live;
+- a Federal Housing Advocate to address the systemic barriers that Canadians face in accessing an affordable place to live

-- a National Housing Council to enable people from different backgrounds to have a voice in housing policies and programs;
+- a National Housing Council to enable people from different backgrounds to have a voice in housing policies and programs

 - a Public Engagement Campaign to fight discrimination in housing type and tenure, reduce stigma and build more inclusive communities for everyone.